-- 3. Publishing Exhibits.
+3. Publishing Exhibits.
 The Court does not permit exhibits to be "published" to the jurors before they are admitted into evidence.
 Once admitted, exhibits may be displayed electronically using the equipment and screens in the courtroom.
 The parties must meet and confer at least ten (10) days before trial to stipulate as much as possible to foundation, waiver of the best evidence rule, and exhibits that may be received into evidence at the start of the trial.
-All such exhibits should be noted as admitted on the Court and Courtroom Deputy's copy of the exhibit list. - D. Materials to Present on First Day of Trial.
-The parties must present the following materials to the Courtroom Deputy on the first day of trial: (1) the three sets of binders described above, with one original set of trial exhibits for the jury and two copies of trial exhibits for the court; and (2) any excerpts of deposition transcripts to be used at trial, either as evidence or for impeachment.
+All such exhibits should be noted as admitted on the court and CRD's copy of the exhibit list.

+D. Materials to Present on First Day of Trial.
+The parties must present the following materials to the CRD on the first day of trial:

+1. The three sets of binders described above, with one (1) original set of trial exhibits for the jury, and two (2) copies of trial exhibits for the Court.

+24 25.
+Any excerpts of deposition transcripts to be used at trial, either as evidence or for impeachment.
 These lodged depositions are for the Court's use.
-The parties must use their own copies during trial. - E. Court Reporter.
+The parties must use their own copies during trial.

+E. Court Reporter.
 Any party requesting special court reporter services for any hearing, such as "Real Time" transmission or daily transcripts, shall notify the court reporter at least fourteen (14) days before the hearing date.
-At least seven (7) days before the commencement of trial, counsel for the parties shall provide the court reporter with a list of unusual words, phrases, and spellings that may come up during trial.
-This information should be emailed to Court Reporter Services at ReportersCACD@cacd.uscourts.gov. - F. Jury Trial.
-On the first day of trial, which will be held on Tuesdays, the Court will commence at 9:00 a.m.
-Counsel shall arrive at the Courtroom no later than 9:00 a.m. each day of trial.
-The parties must appear at 9:00 a.m. to discuss preliminary matters with the Court.
+At least seven days before the commencement of trial, counsel for the parties shall provide the court reporter with a list of unusual words, phrases, and spellings that may come up during trial.
+This information should be emailed to Court Reporter Services at ReportersCACD@cacd.uscourts.gov.

+F. Jury Trial.
+On the first day of trial, the Court will commence at 8:30 a.m.
+Counsel shall arrive at the Courtroom no later than 8:30 a.m. each day of trial.
+The parties must appear at 8:30 a.m. to discuss preliminary matters with the Court.
 The Court will call a jury panel only when it is satisfied the case is ready for trial.
 The Court anticipates jury selection will take only a few hours.
 The parties should be prepared to proceed with opening statements and witness examination immediately after jury selection.

-Thursdays are usually reserved for the Court's calendar.
-As a result, trial will not be held on Thursdays unless the jury is deliberating or the Court's calendar allows the trial to proceed.
-Therefore, trial days are generally Monday, Tuesday, Wednesday, and Friday.
-Trial days are from 9:00 a.m. to approximately 5:00 p.m., with two 15-minute breaks and a one-hour lunch break.
+Wednesdays are usually reserved for the Court's calendar.
+As a result, trial will not be held on Wednesdays unless the jury is deliberating or the Court's calendar allows trial to proceed.
+Therefore, trial days are generally Monday, Tuesday, Thursday, and Friday.
+Trial days are from 8:30 a.m. to approximately 4:30 p.m., with two 15-minute breaks and a one-hour lunch break.

-III.
 CONDUCT OF ATTORNEYS AND PARTIES